 Grilled tofu with lemon & rosemary is the perfect summertime main dish.
 While I love a good veggie burger on the grill as much as the next vegan, sometimes you want something a little prettier for your outdoor soirée.
 Served with a kale salad, grilled asparagus, or roasted potatoes, this is the kind of meal that might encourage you to bring the cloth napkins outside to the deck.

 I’ve been making my lemony tofu for years.
 In winter months I slow cook the tofu in the oven until it is tender and chewy.
-The smells of garlic and rosemary fill the house.
-I’ve made a simplified version that requires no marinating.
-I’ve put it into salads, bowls, and wraps.
+The smell of rosemary fills the house.
+I’ve made a simplified version that requires no marinating with this easy baked tofu recipe.
+I’ve put it into salads, Buddha bowls, and wraps.

 Make no doubt about it, though, this version of grilled tofu with lemon and rosemary really rewards you.